cognimbus/nimbus.docs/docs/source/system-integration.rst

 System Integration
 --------------------

-Cogniteam Cloud Platform agent is installed as a service on the edge device and subscribes/publishes data to ROS
+Cogniteam Cloud Platform agent is installed as a service on the edge device and can subscribe/publish data directly to ROS.
+It is not dependent on ROS being installed on the host and can run inside a container.

+* Cogniteam Cloud Platform agents use GRPC to communicate with the cloud
+* Cogniteam Cloud Platform agents support WebRTC for low-latency video transmission both locally and globally.
+This feature can be also used on network-isolated systems.
+* Cogniteam Cloud Platform agents are designed to load balance data to optimize network performance.
+This includes Point Cloud data.

 ROS Based Systems
 ^^^^^^^^^^^^^^^^^^^